 Ingenium Engine Family 2014 – Present

 Ingenium’s design is configurable and flexible for longitudinal and lateral architectures and for front, rear, and all-wheel drive, together with auto and manual transmissions.
-Depending on configuration, engines have either a single twin-scroll turbocharger, or two twin-scroll turbochargers, with ceramic ball bearings.
+Depending on configuration, engines have either a single twin-scroll turbo-charger, or two twin-scroll turbo-chargers, with ceramic ball bearings.
 Valve train design follows the traditional Jaguar approach of chain driven double overhead camshafts (DOHC).
 Particular emphasis has been placed on achieving exceptionally low internal friction, which is described as being 17% less than its 2.2 litre diesel predecessor.
-Computer-controlled variable oil and water pumps, a split circuit cooling system enable fast warm ups.
-While a simplified cam drive system, crankshafts that are offset from the centre of the block and electronically controlled piston cooling jets all help to improve efficiency in the oil pumping circuit.
+Computer-controlled variable oil and water pumps and a split circuit cooling system enable fast warm ups.
+While a simplified cam drive system, crankshafts that are offset from the centre of the block, and electronically controlled piston cooling jets all help to improve efficiency in the oil pumping circuit.

 Ingenium Diesel Engines

 The new generation of Ingenium diesel engines are wholly designed and manufactured by Jaguar Land Rover.
-No opportunity has been missed in ensuring their design is right on the cutting edge of technical advancement making them the the most efficient Jaguar diesel engines ever built.
+No opportunity has been missed in ensuring their design is right on the cutting edge of technical advancement, making them the most efficient Jaguar diesel engines ever built.

 Ingenium diesels met Euro 6 specifications making them as clean as they are efficient.
 Variable exhaust valve timing shortens the catalyst light-off phase and also improves diesel particulate filter (DPF) regeneration.
 The cooled low-pressure exhaust gas recirculation (EGR) system reduces combustion chamber temperatures, inhibiting NOx formation.
 Selective catalytic reduction (SCR) technology, including the injection of AdBlue into the exhaust system, cuts NOx emissions to very low levels and the new XE has been engineered to meet the most stringent global regulations.